deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Eww.”

 “Yeah.
 Uh… Yeah, that’s really the only one I remember.
 Maybe… there was one where I had a sister, but she’d been murdered and saran-wrapped in the bath?
 And another one where… Okay, this one time when I was about fourteen or fifteen, I had the flu and I… I guess it was more a hallucination than a dream, but there was a movie?
-And if the movie played the... world would end?
+And if the movie played the...world would end?
 Or… something horrible, anyway.
 And we - me and some people, I can’t remember who - we had to walk down this valley between huge piles of those, y’know, those big concrete caltrops?”

 Xiù nodded.